* This is the Professional Version. *

-In acquired Fanconi syndrome, adults present with the laboratory abnormalities of renal tubular acidosis (proximal type 2), hypophosphatemia, and hypokalemia.
+In acquired Fanconi syndrome, adults present with the laboratory abnormalities of renal tubular acidosis (proximal type 2—see Table: Some Features of Different Types of Renal Tubular Acidosis*), hypophosphatemia, and hypokalemia.
 They may present with symptoms of bone disease (osteomalacia) and muscle weakness.

-Multiple defects impair proximal tubular reabsorption of glucose, phosphate, amino acids, HCO 3 , uric acid, water, K, and Na.
+Multiple defects impair proximal tubular reabsorption of glucose, phosphate, amino acids, bicarbonate, uric acid, water, potassium, and sodium.

 Fanconi syndrome is usually caused by a drug or accompanies another genetic disorder.

 In hereditary Fanconi syndrome, proximal tubular acidosis, hypophosphatemic rickets, hypokalemia, polyuria, and polydipsia usually appear in infancy.